Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Loftus-Yarrawarrah has 85 active public transport stops offering a mix of train and bus services.
-These stops are served by 15 individual routes, collectively providing 1,271 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 129 meters to the nearest stop.
+These stops are served by 15 individual routes, collectively facilitating 1,271 weekly passenger trips.
+Transport accessibility is rated excellent with residents located an average of 129 meters from the nearest stop.

 Service frequency averages 181 trips per day across all routes, equating to approximately 14 weekly trips per stop.